Santa Marina Salina

-Santa Marina Salina is a comune (municipality) and one of the main towns on Salina, one of the Aeolian Islands.
-It is situated in the Metropolitan City of Messina in the Italian region Sicily, located about 140 km northeast of Palermo and about 70 km northwest of Messina.
+Santa Marina Salina is one of the main villages on Salina, one of the Aeolian Islands.
+Administratively, it is a comune (municipality) in the Metropolitan City of Messina in the autonomous island region of Sicily in southern Italy.
+It is located about 140 km northeast of Palermo and about 70 km northwest of Messina.
+It has 877 inhabitants.

 Santa Marina Salina borders the municipalities of Leni and Malfa.